jelenatabak/franka_gazebo/README.md

 They spawn the robot model in Gazebo and start the controllers.

 Launch file `panda_arm_hand.launch` includes an example controller that sends sinusoidal position commands to each joint.
-Make sure that Gazebo is already running by launching your desired world, for example:

-`roslaunch gazebo_ros empty_world.launch`.